Philadelphia Cinco de Mayo Event Cancelled Due to ICE Raid Concerns

 “ICE’s enforcement actions are targeted and lead driven,” an officer at the agency’s office in Philadelphia insisted to NBC 10.
 “ICE does not conduct sweeps or raids that target aliens indiscriminately.”

-The agency announced last week 248 people were in in federal custody awaiting deportation after being caught in a two week sweep across Pennsylvania, Delaware, and West Virginia.
+The agency announced last week that 248 people were in federal custody awaiting deportation after being caught in a two week sweep across Pennsylvania, Delaware, and West Virginia.